Frequently Asked Questions

 How does Fingerprint's pricing structure accommodate varying API call volumes?

-Should we implement Fingerprint Pro on specific pages, every page, or the first page where a visitor lands?
+Should we implement Fingerprint on specific pages, every page, or the first page where a visitor lands?

 How do you count users?
-For example, if the same person comes in multiple times with the same visitorID does that count as multiple API calls?
+For example, if the same person comes in multiple times with the same visitor ID does that count as multiple API calls?

-Yes, every time the API is called to generate a visitorID, even if for the same user, it will count towards the API call volume.
-This is because every time it's called, our servers need to process it irrespective of being a new ID vs an old one.
+Yes, every time the identification API is called to generate a visitor ID, even if for the same user, it will count towards the API call volume.
+This is because every time it's called, our servers need to process it regardless of whether it's a new or existing ID.

-What can you do with a visitorID once Fingerprint generates it?
+What can you do with a visitor ID once Fingerprint generates it?

 A visitor ID is a unique identifier for each visitor or user on a website.
 Websites can use the visitor ID for improving user authentication, fraud detection, fraud prevention or personalizing the user experience depending on the need of the specific system or application.
+For more details on how to use the visitor ID, visit our documentation or take a look at our use case demos.

-What is open-source software?
+What is source-available software?

 What is FingerprintJS?

-Is your open-source software always free to use?
+Is your source-available software free to use?

 Browser Fingerprinting